oscarvanderheide/BlochSimulators.jl/docs/src/overview.md

 Given the magnetization at echo times in all voxels (stored in ``echos``), the signal ``s`` at sample times is computed with the function call

-`signal = echos_to_signal(resource, echos, parameters, trajectory, coil_sensitivities)`.
+`signal = magnetization_to_signal(resource, echos, parameters, trajectory, coil_sensitivities)`.

 Alternatively, the signal can be computed with the `simulate` function as

 `signal = simulate_signal(resource, sequence, parameters, trajectory, coil_sensitivities)`.

 We note that the implementation of `to_sample_point` for a new trajectory should be type-stable and non-allocating.
-In that case, the signal computation will likely run on different computational resources following the `echos_to_signal` implementation.
-In the default implementation `echos_to_signal`, different compute threads (i.e. when running in multi-threaded mode or in GPU) are assigned to different sample times.
+In that case, the signal computation will likely run on different computational resources following the `magnetization_to_signal` implementation.
+In the default implementation `magnetization_to_signal`, different compute threads (i.e. when running in multi-threaded mode or in GPU) are assigned to different sample times.
 The benefit of this approach is that no communication between threads is required.
 However, from a memory-access point-of-view this approach may not necessarily be optimal.
 The optimal approach may depend on the actual gradient trajectory and computational resource.
-If more "optimal" implementations are discovered, methods may be be added `echos_to_signal` to use more optimized implementations for specific combinations of trajectories and resources.
+If more "optimal" implementations are discovered, methods may be be added `magnetization_to_signal` to use more optimized implementations for specific combinations of trajectories and resources.

 ![BlochSimulators.jl graphical overview ](./overview.pdf)